YuhanZhou3/chai-chat.org/README.md

 # Chai Chat — static website

-Files are plain HTML/CSS/JS and can be deployed directly to Cloudflare Pages.

 ## Pages
-- `index.html` — home
+- `index.html` — Home
 - `about.html` — Chai Chat?
 - `crew.html` — The Crew
 - `friends.html` — Our Friends
 - `get-involved.html` — Get Involved

-## Before launch
+## TODO
-1. Replace `[PLACEHOLDER]` copy and people names.
+1. Replace friends.html with construction.html (temporarily)
 2. Replace the social placeholders with real WhatsApp/Instagram links.
 3. Connect the email forms to an email provider or serverless endpoint.
+4. Check the text on each page
-4. Add a verified donation link when ready.
+5. Add a verified donation link when ready.
-5. Add approved photographs in place of `.photo-placeholder` blocks.
+6. Add approved photographs in place of `.photo-placeholder` blocks.
-6. Confirm the final meeting address and public-facing contact details.
+7. Confirm the final meeting address and public-facing contact details.

-The next-walk card calculates the next Friday at 6:00 PM from the visitor's local browser time; after 6:00 PM on Friday it rolls to the following Friday.
+8. Embed map on Homepage (connect to Friends page)
+9. Develop and fill in the info on the friends page